MicrosoftDocs/Viva/Viva/insights/advanced/setup-maint/assign-user-roles.md

 1. Enter the username, and then select the user from the list of suggestions.
 Optionally, add multiple users until you're done.
 1. Select **Save**.

-Within a few days of being assigned a Viva Insights role, the **Insights administrator** and **Insights business leader** users get an email about available product features based on their role and service plan.
+Within a few days of being assigned a Viva Insights role, the **Insights Administrator** and **Insights Business Leader** users get an email about available product features based on their role and service plan.

 ## Assign roles to groups